-Simply adding a humidifier onto your heating system can alleviate dry nasal passages leading to illness.
+Simply adding a humidifier to your heating system can alleviate dry nasal passages leading to illness.
 Moreover, humidified air feels warmer, so you can use lower thermostat settings for added energy savings.
 Our Carrier fan-powered humidifiers blow the correct amount of moisture directly into your ducts.

 Filtering the air is a great way to remove particulate matter, which is another in the list of contaminants in our air.
 A Honeywell filter box can attach to any forced air heating or cooling system.
 As air flows past the filter, dust, pollen, dander, mold, and bacteria become trapped in the pleated filter.
 Thus, the air entering into your living space will be free of these pollutants.